Suspect Remains Hospitalized In Wrong-Way Crash On I-80 That Killed 4

 SODA SPRINGS (CBS13) — The two adults killed in the wrong-way crash in the Sierra that also killed two children have been identified as North Highlands residents.

-The crash happened early Saturday morning along Interstate 80 near Eagle Lakes Road.READ MORE: 2 Hurt In North Sacramento Shooting On Lampasas Avenue
+The crash happened early Saturday morning along Interstate 80 near Eagle Lakes Road.READ MORE: Woman, 30, Identified As Pedestrian Killed In Crash Involving Metro Fire Ambulance

 California Highway Patrol said a Jeep was driving the wrong way on the freeway.
 It was then involved in a crash involving two other cars.